-Welcome once again to the annual Season in Review.
-As I have done the past four years, the review will be broken down into three parts: statistics, fun with numbers, and my favorite things from the season gone by.
+Welcome to the annual Year in Review Series.
+As always, the year in review is broken down into three parts: final stats, fun with numbers, and my favorite things.

 You’re Not Allowed to Leave.
 Ever.